Snaacky/thewiki/docs/tutorials/comparison.md

 4. Select the frames to be uploaded.
 There are multiple methods to doing so:
    - **Manual:** Scrub through the video and mark each frame using `Ctrl`+`Space`
-   - **Automatic:** Specify am amount of random frames in the *Plugin* menu.
+   - **Automatic:** Specify an amount of random frames in the *Plugin* menu.
 You may choose to use this feature alongside capturing frames manually
    - Frames should ideally show a variety of scenarios (e.g. light/dark, static/high-motion, flat/grainy, etc.).
 Particularly, you may want to capture scenes with on-screen text and bright reds (if possible).

 5. Hit the *Start Upload* button.
-VSPreview will automatically screenshot all selected frames and upload a comparsion to [slow.pics](https://slow.pics)
+VSPreview will automatically screenshot all selected frames and upload a comparison to [slow.pics](https://slow.pics)

 !!!warning
 We don't recommend using the dark/light frames feature, as it currently has many issues.
 !!!

+## Choosing Sources (Anime)
+**The following will help make your comparison as effective as possible**
+- Include every available BD, you generally will need to check U2 (Private tracker)
+- If 2 sources have identical video, only include 1 and label it as such (eg JPN/USA BD)
+- We generally recommend picking episode 2 to ensure both the OP and ED are shown
+- Include at least 1 web source when available
+- Include all relevant encodes, see below

+==- Source Hierarchy
++++ Tier 1
+**These sources should always be included**
+- **Any BD/WEB fansub release**
+- Akatomba-Raws
+- Beatrice-Raws
+- H-Enc
+- HQR
+- Kagura
+- Kawaiika-Raws
+- km
+- Kuroi-raws
+- mottoj
+- NanoAlchemist
+- neko-raws
+- Raws-Maji/KnK
+- Salender-Raws
+- SCY
+- Seicher
+- sergey_krs
+- SOFCJ-Raws
+- UQW
+- Urotsuki
+- VCB-Studio
+- YURASUKA
+- Yurasyk/Chyrka
+- Yousei-raws
+- Zagzad
+- `=^_^=`/frost

++++ Tier 2
+**These sources should be included when the previous tier is not available, or when the only existing muxes use them**
+- Almighty
+- ANK-Raws
+- CBM
+- DmonHiro
+- IrizaRaws
+- iAHD
+- jsum
+- Koten_Gars
+- kuchikirukia
+- Lowpower-Raws
+- moscowgolem
+- Moozzi2
+- philosophy-raws
+- ReinForce
+- SEV
+- Snow-Raws
+- UCCUSS

++++ Tier 3
+**These sources should never be included as they provide no value**
+- **Any mini-encode**
+- **Any re-encode**
+- 7³ACG
+- AI-RAWS
+- Centaurea-Raws
+- DarkDream
+- DBD-Raws
+- Deadmau- RAWS
+- FY-Raws
+- GHOST
+- Salieri
+- Shiniori-Raws

++++ Web
+**Generally you will only need 1 web source in the comparison, which should be picked in the following order**
+1. Crunchyroll (CR) - Should be the latest 8Mbps stream, if not publicly available [check this list](https://bin.theindex.moe/?c7a22bd18ce6d196#9Uxu6xHeZbYTV1wkM3FWhebLiPdUx37XkBQzF7CBvhHG)
+1. Disney+ (DSNP)
+1. Netflix (NF)
+1. Animation Digital Network (ADN)
+1. Amazon (AMZN)
+1. HIDIVE (HIDI)

+==-

 ## Additional Scripts

 ### Automation

-If VSPreview is too complicated to setup, you can use [McBaws' script](https://github.com/McBaws/comp) to automatically generate the comparisons for you.
+If VSPreview is too complicated to set up, you can use [McBaws' script](https://github.com/McBaws/comp) to automatically generate the comparisons for you.
 However, this script is more limited compared to VSPreview.